 Leases and Loans Receivable represents accumulated construction costs for projects financed through bond and note issues, net of principal repayments received from institutions, institution contributions, and income on investments on construction accounts.
-Income on investments on construction accounts is recorded as a reduction to this receivable since the earnings are generally used for project costs.
+Income on investments, including changes in fair value, on construction accounts is recorded as a reduction to this receivable since the earnings are generally used for project costs.
 The disbursement of project costs financed with bond proceeds is recorded as an increase to this receivable.
 The principal portion of debt service received from institutions is recorded as a reduction to this receivable.
 Also included in this receivable are bond issuance costs and premium or discount on the debt issued.

 Interest paid from bond proceeds during the construction period, capitalized interest, is recorded as an increase to the receivables.
-Capitalized interest was approximately \$10 million for the fiscal year ended March 31, 2016.
+Capitalized interest was approximately \$23 million for the fiscal year ended March 31, 2017.
 Income earned on construction fund investments during the construction period is recorded as a reduction of the receivables.
-Construction fund investment income was approximately \$2 million for the fiscal year ended March 31, 2016.
+Construction fund investment income was approximately \$3 million for the fiscal year ended March 31, 2017.